beckym223/manual_work/E6_long_edited.md

 be deductible.
 Nor is it necessary to allow a deduction for the first dollar of charitable contributions on incentive grounds.
 Little or
-4'The tax would be imposed on the insurance value of hospital and Medicare subsidies rather than on the dollar benefits actually received.
-See Congressional Budget Office (1989).
-42See Pechman (1987b), pp. 267-69, for illustrations
-of aggregate tax rates with various combinations of federal and state tax rates.

 ### ---Economics-1990-0-14.txt---